 A free day.
 Maybe make a visit to a local restaurant for lunch, just like many Sicilians do on a Sunday.

 A guided excursion of Palermo with street food light lunch included.
 With its central location in the Mediterranean, the city has a long and colourful history.
 Its various rulers, the Phoenicians, the Carthaginians, the Greeks, the Romans, and the Saracen Arabs have all left an influence making this bustling city what it is today.

 Drive to our final Sicilian campsite.
 50 miles

-According to legend Bacchus was the god who brought wine to Sicily, legend aside, there is evidence that wine has been made here for millennia.
-In the more recent past most of Sicily’s grape harvest was exported to wine producers in other parts of Italy but in the last twenty years there have been major changes to the island’s wine culture and a new generation of local producers are now consistently winning international acclaim.
-Today we visit one of Sicily’s wineries for a tour and tasting of some of the excellent wines the country now produces.
+According to legend Bacchus was the god who brought wine to Sicily.
+Legend aside, there is evidence that wine has been made here for millennia.
+In the more recent past most of Sicily’s grape harvest was exported to wine producers in other parts of Italy, but in the last twenty years there have been major changes to the island’s wine culture and a new generation of local producers are now consistently winning international acclaim.
+Today we visit one of Sicily’s wineries for a tour and tasting of some of the excellent wines the country now produces with lunch included.

 A free day before we have our ‘Farewell Dinner’ this evening and a chance to recall the many places and experiences we have encountered throughout the tour.

 From Sicily you may choose to cross back to southern Italy and make your route home through Italy, or it is possible to take a longer over-night ferry crossing direct from Sicily to a more northern Italian port.